nesquena/gitdocs/README.md

 gitdocs start
 ```

-If the start command fails, you can run again with a debug flag:
+If the start command fails, you can check the logs in `~/.gitdocs/log` or run again with the debug flag:

 ```
 gitdocs start -D